Updated on March 9, 2017

-This past Wednesday morning Zhengquan Yu of the China Agricultural University and Dr. Maksim Plikus of the University of California Irvine entertained an AMA (ask me anything) crowd on the social news website Reddit about their work involving hair follicles.
+Last Wednesday morning, Zhengquan Yu of the China Agricultural University and Dr. Maksim Plikus of the University of California Irvine entertained an AMA (ask me anything) crowd on the social news website Reddit about their work involving hair follicles.
 Yu has just authored a paper titled “Post-transcriptional Regulation of Keratinocyte Progenitor Cell Expansion, Differentiation and Hair Follicle Regression by miR-22.”
 Plikus focuses on stem cell regulations in the hair follicle model.
-An interesting tidbit, Plikus was co-author of the Quorum-Sensing paper that garnered some attention a few months ago.
+An interesting tidbit, Plikus was co-author of the Quorum-Sensing paper that garnered some attention online a few months ago.

 The recent work done by Yu seemed to be the hot topic of the Reddit AMA.
 Yu and his co-authors discovered that a microRNA, known as mIR-22, plays an important roll in the regression of hair follicles.
 According to Yu’s research, increased levels of miR-22 resulted in the premature regression of hair follicles.
-I understand that the word “regression” refers to hair follicles moving out of the “anagen” or growth stage into the “catagen” stage.
-Therefore by inhibiting mIR-22, it was found that the hair growth stage was prolonged.
+I understand that the word “regression” refers to hair follicles moving out of the “anagen”, or growth, phase into the “catagen”, or transitional, phase.
+Therefore, by inhibiting mIR-22, it was found that the hair growth stage was prolonged.
 The studies done by Yu involving mIR-22 were done on mice.

 “In mouse model, we did find that loss of miR-22 retards hair follicle regression, which can prevent hair loss or prolong hair growth stage.
 We are testing this finding in human now.”

 It brings a whole new relevance to research to know that a group is moving forward with it and it is being studied in humans.
 Here’s another noteworthy quote from Yu that comments on an actual form of treatment that inhibits mIR-22: